Kuwguap/calvarypay/services/API_DOCUMENTATION.md

 ## Authentication

-EliteePay uses JWT (JSON Web Tokens) for authentication.
+CalvaryPay uses JWT (JSON Web Tokens) for authentication.
 Include the token in the Authorization header:

 ```
 Authorization: Bearer <your-jwt-token>